entralliance/entralliance.github.io/Readme.md

 ### Overriding External Repo Branches

-If you want to change the branches from which external files are retrieved, you can specify environment variables in your `make` command to override defaults.
+If you want to change the branches from which external files are retrieved, you can use any combination of the following options.

+Note that these options are listed in order of precedence

+#### Option 1: Specify during build

+ specify environment variables in your `make` command to override defaults.
 For example:
 ```
 make html ENTR_WAREHOUSE_GITBRANCH="0.0.1"
 ```

+#### Option 2: Specify during build

+One more option is to copy the .env_example into a .env file (`cp .env_sample .env`) and populate it with variables you'd like to override.

+#### Option 3: Set default branch for all external

 You can also optionally change all of the default branches used to their development branches by specifying the `DEFAULT_GITBRANCH` environment variable when building the docs.
 For example, the following would use the "dev" branches for all external repos except for `dbt-entr`:

 ```
 make html DEFAULT_GITBRANCH="dev" DBT_ENTR_GITBRANCH="0.0.2"
 ```